4W4I5/Semester-5-Notes/Marketing/Marketing 7 September, 2023.md

 - #### Positive Impact of Social Media
 	- For individuals
 	- For brands
+	- For students
 - #### Negative Impact of Social Media
+	- Inadequacy about your life/apperance
+	-